MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 ### 2. Povo de Satoshi

-**Povo de Satoshi** represents the formation of a decentralized nation—a union of individuals who share the principles and values of Bitcoin.
-This group will work towards gaining international recognition as a sovereign, free, and independent people.
-This decentralized community will operate on the basis of libertarianism, promoting individual freedoms, respect for private property, and human development.
+**Povo de Satoshi** embodies the creation of a decentralized nation—a collective of individuals united by the principles and values of Bitcoin.
+This community aspires to gain international recognition as a sovereign, free, and independent people.
+Operating on a foundation of minimal consensus, Povo de Satoshi promotes the right to use Bitcoin or any other chosen currency and the freedom to change nationality, underlining the belief that all individuals own themselves and are free to select their state service providers.
+The only shared commitment is to advocate for, and if necessary, defend these rights for our members, even against other members if unavoidable.

 #### 2.1.
 Historical Context and Technological Advancements